katesouthwart/proenviro-test/README.md

 There are 3 tasks in total.
 The first can be found on app.component.ts

 Once completed please commit your changes to the repository for assessment.
+Please remember that you will have to create a fork and once completed (changes committed) you will need to do a pull request

 REMEMBER: Enjoy it.
 Coding is fun!